-Speaking of options, once you make the dough, you can roll it out with a rolling pin, or use a cast-iron tortilla press, which is much easier and fun to do.
-Stick with cast iron, though.
-The cast-aluminum versions are cheaper but they start to warp and your tortillas end up weirdly misshapen.
+Homemade corn tortillas are easy to make—all you need is water and masa.
+Once you make the dough, you can form tortillas with a rolling pin or use a cast-iron tortilla press, which is much easier and fun to do.
+Stick with cast iron when it comes to presses.
+The cast-aluminum versions are cheaper but they start to warp and your tortillas will end up misshapen.

 - 2 cups masa harina

-- At this point they're ready to serve or use for making tacos or whatever.
-If you have leftovers, you can store them in the fridge for a few days, or fry them to make tostadas or tortilla chips.
+- If you have leftovers, you can store them in the fridge for a few days or fry them to make tostadas or tortilla chips.